 I also know growers that attach silk flowers (click here for some examples) to their marijuana plants to camouflage them better; otherwise, planting them close to similarly colored and sized plants could do the trick.
 Make sure these plants won’t die earlier than your plants, however, as that would make your plants be even more obvious.

 The key is to keep your marijuana plants from being visible from people just looking around.
-Your work is not done after planting them, however; you will need to take other steps, such as changing your route each time when you go back to your site, as well as covering your tracks as you go.
+Your work is not done after planting them, however; you will need to take other steps, such as changing your route each time you go back to your site, as well as covering your tracks as you go.
 Don’t make it obvious that you have been there: keep the environment looking like it is untouched by anyone.

 Even if it is less convenient, try parking your car in a place where there are multiple cars around.
 It will help if you have your source of water near to the planting site; carrying 100 gallons of water will look awfully conspicuous if anyone sees you.
 Have a reasonable explanation for you being in the location, and even bring along “props” to further prove your story.